VTool-R1/training-v2/README.md

 The library is implemented using the asynchronous agent loop, allowing for max GPU utilization for mult-turn tool use.

+### Dataset

+All dataset available are on our hugging face page.
+You may find it [here](https://huggingface.co/datasets/VTOOL/Refocus_Chart)

 ## Training

 We implemented VTool-R1 in the form of a recipe, available in recipe/vtool